microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 `SharedTree`'s merge semantics define which outcome will be picked and ensure that Alice and Bob get the same outcome.

+Note that while reconciling edits often means reconciling (i.e., satisfying) the editing intentions they represent, that is not always the case.
+The example in this section is one such case where not all intentions can be satisfied because they are incompatible.

 ## When Should You Care?

 Developers should be able to use `SharedTree` productively without constantly worrying about merge semantics.